d9ha-cell/Recipes_Ratings_Analysis/README.md

 ## Final Model

 One of the plans to improve this model is to add more features to it.
 To predict the average rating more accurately, adding columns to it such as the number of steps (Column Name: n_steps), and the time it takes to cook (Column Name: minutes) would potentially increase the performance of the model.
 These auxillary columns give the model more to work off of.
-These auxillary columns also are implicitly going to affect the prediction positively.
+These auxillary columns also are implicitly going to affect the prediction positively, logically a recipe that is more complex will usually taste better, meaning that the time it takes to cook (minutes) and the number of steps (n_steps) will be higher.

 Another plan of attack besides the features would be to put more 'imports' into the model.
-RandomForestRegressors to improve perfromance would be the first import.
+RandomForestRegressors to improve perfromance would be the first import, this add-in is intersting because it is able to capture more non-linear patterns that the regular one in the base model could not.
 Another Import would be QuantileTransformer, this turns the columns into a more uniform distribution which is very useful for reducing the influence of outliers.
 The Column Transformer was also another thing that was added seeing as it editted columns such as 'totalCalories' and 'minutes' without affecting the columns that were devoid of outliers.
 Lastly, GridSearchCV is used to improve the model as well seeing as it selects the best hyperparameters to use in max_depth and n_estimators.

 The Best hyperparameters in terms of performance were model_max_depth = None and n_estimators = 100.